Christopher Eubanks

-Christopher Eubanks (born May 5, 1996) is an American professional tennis player.
-He played college tennis for the Georgia Tech Yellow Jackets.
+Christopher Eubanks (/ˈjuːbæŋks/ YOO-banks; born May 5, 1996) is an American former professional tennis player.
+He had a career-high ATP singles ranking of No. 29, achieved on 31 July and a best doubles ranking of No. 142, reached on 12 August 2024.
+His most notable result was reaching the quarterfinals at the 2023 Wimbledon.

+He has won one ATP Tour title at the 2023 Mallorca Championships.

+Eubanks played college tennis for the Georgia Tech Yellow Jackets.
 There, he was a two-time All-American and twice named ACC Player of the Year.

-He has a career-high ATP singles ranking of world No. 102, achieved on 13 February 2023.
-In doubles, he achieved a career-high ranking of world No. 182 on 14 September 2020.

 Early life and background

 Christopher is the son of Mark and Carla Eubanks and has one older brother, Mark.
 He was coached regularly by his father until he was 13.

 Eubanks became close friends with Donald Young and his family after they moved from Chicago to Atlanta.
 Around when he started high school, he began training with Young's parents, who run the South Fulton Tennis Center near where Eubanks lived.
 During this time, he also had the opportunity to practice with Young, who was already in the Top 100 of the ATP rankings.
 Eubanks credited these practice sessions with helping him get on track to become a professional.
-He has said, "When I got around Donald and got to get better and better, that’s when I got back to, "Maybe I could do this one day."
+He has said, "When I got around Donald and got to get better and better, that’s when I got back to, 'Maybe I could do this one day'."

+Eubanks travelled with Young who was his hitting partner from 2012 until Canada in 2017.

 Prep career

 Eubanks played three seasons for Westlake High School.
 In both 2011 and 2013, he helped his team win the region championship and become runners-up in the state.

-In Juniors, Christopher earned a 48–6 overall record in 2013.
+In 2013, Christopher earned a 48–6 overall juniors record.
 He advanced six rounds in the USTA Nationals at Kalamazoo.
 He won the Georgia State Closed Junior Challenger.
 Eubanks was also a member of the winning team at the USTA National Boys' 18 Team Championships.

-College career
+College

-Eubanks played three seasons at Georgia Tech before foregoing his senior year of eligibility to turn pro.
+Eubanks played three seasons at Georgia Tech before forgoing his senior year of eligibility to turn pro.